Primary

 Full range of motion is crucial for calf development.
 Lower your heels below the platform for a complete stretch, then rise onto your toes as high as possible.
 Calves respond well to this full stretch-to-contraction cycle.

-Want Standing Calf Raise (Machine) in your program?
+See where Standing Calf Raise (Machine) fits in your weekly plan

 Position your shoulders under the pads of the standing calf raise machine.